 |

-some Gilbert-Compatible S-Gauge engines and cars made by three
+quite a few Gilbert-Compatible S-Gauge engines and cars made by the

 so-called "Modern S" manufacturers: American